-No explosives or electrical devices will be used as part of the Proposal and there are no mapped waterways or Key Fish Habitat (KFH) within the study area, (refer Figure 7).
-Therefore, a permit from DPI Fisheries is not required.
+No explosives or electrical devices will be used as part of the Proposal.
+The Lachlan River is mapped as containing Key Fish Habitat (KFH) is located within the study area, (refer Figure 7), however it is not anticipated the Proposal will have any direct impacts on the waterway, therefore, a Part 7 permit is not required.